 The Company leases facilities under agreements accounted for as operating leases.
-Rental expense, inclusive of operating leases, for the three months ended June 30, 2013 and 2012 was \$531 and \$389, respectively, and for the six months ended June 30, 2013 and 2012 was \$1,029 and \$720, respectively.
+Rental expense, inclusive of operating leases, for the three months ended September 30, 2013 and 2012 was \$801 and \$430, respectively, and for the nine months ended September 30, 2013 and 2012 was \$1,830 and \$1,151, respectively.
 Some leases have defined escalating rent provisions, which are expensed over the term of the related lease on a straight-line basis commencing with the date of possession.
 Any rent allowance or abatement is netted in this calculation.
 All leases require payment of real estate taxes and operating expense.

 On March 21, 2013, the Company entered into an operating lease agreement to lease new office facilities in New York, New York.
-The lease commencement date shall be the later of August 1, 2013 and the date the Company takes possession; therefore, no expense was recorded during the three and six months ended June 30, 2013.
+The Company took possession of the premises during the third quarter of 2013 and as a result the lease commenced.
+The Company recorded an expense related to the new office facilities which is included in the rental expenses for the three and nine months ended September 30, 2013.
 The Company also entered into a letter of credit in the amount of \$1,829 as a security deposit for the leased facilities.
-The letter of credit was collateralized by \$1,829 of cash as of June 30, 2013, and as such, is reported as restricted cash on the consolidated balance sheet.
+The letter of credit was collateralized by \$1,829 of cash as of September 30, 2013, and as such, is reported as restricted cash on the consolidated balance sheet.
 The lease term is eleven years from the commencement date and aggregate future minimum lease payments are approximately \$42,200.